aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

             assembly = self(t.body) + self.load_const(None) + op.RETURN_VALUE
             return self.make_code(assembly, t.name, len(t.args.args))

-The docstring goes in the code object's constants table as the first entry -- `None` if no docstring.
-This logic relies on this `load_const` happening first, before any code generation, and on our table preserving the order we add to it.
+A function's docstring is to go in the code object's constants table as the first entry -- `None` if no docstring.
+(That's where CPython looks for it.)
+Our logic relies on this `load_const` happening first, before any code generation, and on our table preserving the order we add to it.
 (The actual `LOAD_CONST` instruction is discarded, here.)

 As with the docstring, the parameter names become the first elements of the `varnames` table.
 (Remember they're `defaultdict`s: fetching adds to them as necessary.)

-We generate assembly that will run the module's body and return `None`; then we assemble that into a code object.
+We generate assembly that will run the function's body and return `None` (in case the body had no `return` of its own); then we assemble it all into a code object.

 On to class definitions.
 Like functions, they sprout a new `CodeGen` to compile down to a code object; but the assembly that will build the